 If you’re looking for a natural way to add a touch of beauty and charm to your garden, the richly symbolic lupine (lupinus) is a great option.
 Not only do these flowers have a beautiful purple or yellow color, but they’re also drought-tolerant and easy to grow.
-This guide will take you through everything you need to know about Lupine flower meaning, symbolism, and cultural significance around the world.
+This guide will take you through everything you need to know about the Lupine flower’s meaning, symbolism, and cultural significance worldwide.

 - Myths and Folklore Associated with Lupine Flowers

-- Lupine Flowers in Ancient Egypt, Greece, and Rome
+- Lupine Flower Meaning in Ancient Egypt, Greece, and Rome

 - Lupine Flower Meaning in Victorian times